szymenn/FbMunicipalBot/README.md

-# FbMunicipalBot
+# FbRestaurantsBot
 Facebook Messenger chat bot I'm making
 ## goal
-Bot will be using https://api.um.warszawa.pl/ to display timetable based on requested bus stop in Warsaw
+Bot will be using https://developers.zomato.com/api to display restaurants nearby based on user location